59de44955ebd/elevator/README.md

 ## Functions

-The module implements the following 4 public functions:
+The module exports the following 4 public functions:

 ### 1.) exec_elevated()